This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 I have used reusable swim diapers for both my daughters from the first day they both got in the pool at 3 months of age and never looked back 🙂 I have tried a couple of different ones before finding my favorite one, but I definitely never felt the need to use a disposable.

 If you want to find out more information on how to use reusable swim diapers (how they work, how to clean them, pros compared to disposables, etc.) you can have a look at this link.
-Otherwise, if you have already made up your mind that you are going to be using reusable swim diapers for your baby, but just need some help choosing one, here’s a list of the best reusable swim diapers of 2021!
+Otherwise, if you have already made up your mind that you are going to be using reusable swim diapers for your baby, but just need some help choosing one, here’s a list of the best reusable swim diapers!

 Features of Reusable Swim Diapers